On Degrees of Freedom of Projection Estimators with Applications to Multivariate Nonparametric Regression: Introduction

-In the following we compare and contrast our results with some of the recent work on divergence and DF of projection estimators. \cite{Kato09DF} characterize the divergence of the projection estimator onto a convex set $\C$ under a smoothness assumption on the boundary of $\C$.
-However, it can be difficult to apply the results in~\cite{Kato09DF} to numerically compute the divergence for many convex sets $\C$.
-For example, when $\C$ is a convex polyhedron, the method by \cite{Kato09DF} requires knowing a set of basis vectors for the face of $\C$ containing $\hbt(\by)$, which may not be easily obtained (e.g., when $\C=\Proj_\theta(\Q)$ in \eqref{eq:proj_poly}).
-In contrast, our method is computationally simple as it only uses the inequalities defining $\Q$ directly (see e.g., Theorem \ref{thm:div_mul_cvx_gen}). \citet{Hansen14DF} consider the closed constraint set $\C=\zeta(\mathcal{B})$ where $\mathcal{B} \subseteq \R^p$ is a closed set and $\zeta: \R^p \rightarrow \R^n$ is a (possibly non-linear) map satisfying some regularity conditions.
+In the following we compare and contrast our results with some of the recent work on divergence and DF for projection estimators. {\cite{Kato09DF} characterizes the DF in shrinkage regression where the coefficients belong to a closed convex set.
+The estimation problem considered by \cite{Kato09DF} contains \eqref{eq:LSE_mul_cvx} as a special case but his result cannot be directly applied to \eqref{eq:linear_per} when $\bd\neq\mathbf{0}$.
+As a consequence, \cite{Kato09DF} can characterize DF for generalized Lasso expressed in a constrained form while we can characterize the DF in the penalized form (as described in Section~\ref{sec:proof_other_app} of the supplementary file).} \citet{Hansen14DF} consider the closed constraint set $\C=\zeta(\mathcal{B})$ where $\mathcal{B} \subseteq \R^p$ is a closed set and $\zeta: \R^p \rightarrow \R^n$ is a (possibly non-linear) map satisfying some regularity conditions.
 Their main result (Theorem 3) requires the optimal solution $\hat{\bbt}$ to be in the \emph{interior} of $\mathcal{B}$ (which is almost never the case in the examples of interest to us) and a variant of the Hessian matrix of $\zeta(\hat{\bbt})$ to be full rank (e.g., when $\zeta(\bbt)=X\bbt$, it requires that $X^\top X$ is full rank).
-The results in both the papers \cite{Kato09DF} and \cite{Hansen14DF} can only deal with a constraint set that can be explicitly written as a set of inequalities (e.g., the general projected polyhedron $\Proj_\theta(\Q)$ in \eqref{eq:proj_poly} is not allowed) and cannot be applied to regularized estimators (e.g.,~generalized Lasso in Section \ref{sec:lasso} and penalized multivariate convex regression in Section \ref{sec:LipCvxReg}). \citet{Vaiter14DF} study DF for a class of regularized regression problems which include Lasso and group Lasso as special cases.
-However, the paper does not consider constrained formulations and thus cannot be applied to shape restricted regression problems. \citet{Rueda13DF} utilize the results of \citet{MW00} to study the DF for the specific problem of semiparametric additive (univariate) monotone regression.
+The results in \cite{Hansen14DF} can only deal with a constraint set that can be explicitly written as a set of inequalities (e.g., the general projected polyhedron $\Proj_\theta(\Q)$ in \eqref{eq:proj_C} is not allowed) and cannot be applied to regularized estimators (e.g.,~generalized Lasso as described in Section~\ref{sec:proof_other_app} of the supplementary file and penalized multivariate convex regression as described in Section \ref{sec:DFCvxReg}). \citet{Vaiter14DF} study DF for a class of regularized regression problems that include Lasso and group Lasso as special cases.
+However, their paper does not consider constrained formulations and thus cannot be applied to shape restricted regression problems. \citet{Mikkelsen:16} provide a characterization of DF for a class of estimators which are locally Lipschitz continuous on each of a finite number of open sets that cover $\mathbb{R}^n$. \citet{Rueda13DF} utilize the results of \citet{MW00} to study the DF for the specific problem of semiparametric additive (univariate) monotone regression.